Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.21.3
+ Announcing C-Blosc 1.21.4
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

 This is a maintenance release.
-Upgraded internal-complib lz4 to 1.9.4 and blosclz to 2.5.1.
+Upgraded internal zstd from 1.5.2 to 1.5.5 and Zlib to 1.2.13.

 For more info, please see the release notes in: